mseng10/ITKFixedPointInverseDisplacementField/README.rst

 |CircleCI|  |TravisCI|  |AppVeyor|
 =========== =========== ===========

-ITKFixedPointInverseDisplacementField takes a Displacement field as input and computes the Displacement field that is its inverse.
+ITKFixedPointInverseDisplacementField takes a displacement field as input and computes the displacement field that is its inverse.
 If the input Displacement field was mapping coordinates from a space A into a space B, the output of this filter will map coordinates from the space B into the space A.